Mindfulness for Recovery Support

 Mindfulness for Relapse Prevention

-Cravings and triggers can derail recovery.
-For instance, John, a trauma survivor, used mindfulness to notice anxiety spikes before they led to flashbacks.
+Cravings and triggers happen.
+John, a trauma survivor, learned to spot anxiety spikes early and steady himself before flashbacks.
 Mindfulness for recovery helps by:

 Anxiety and stress are common in recovery.
 Fortunately, mindfulness soothes your nervous system.
 For example:

-- Breath Focus: Mindful breathing slows your heart rate, calming your mind.
+• Breath Focus: Mindful breathing can help slow your heart rate and calm your mind.

 This post has affiliate links.
 We may earn a commission.
 Learn more.